arcxp/arcxp-shared-components/src/components/oovvuu-video-component/README.md

       embedId: String // unique ID inside of Oovvuu Video, to display selected Video(s)
       playerScriptUrl: String // public script path for the embed selected above }
-    id: String // unqiue ID inside this page-load (commonly inside a story), placed by Power Up }
+    id: String // unique ID inside this page-load (commonly inside a story), placed by Power Up }
-  _id: String // unqiue Arc UUID inside this page-load (commonly inside a story), placed by Composer }
+  _id: String // unique Arc UUID inside this page-load (commonly inside a story), placed by Composer }
 ```
 ## Included functionality

-### Conditional script include
+### Conditional script includes
-The public script path for Oovvuu is included as part of the the Power Up data.
-The script will only be loaded if the Component is part of the page load.
+The public script path for Oovvuu is included as part of the Power Up data.
+The script will loads only if the Component is part of the page load.

 ### Single script load
-The public script path for Oovvuu is only added once, even if multiple Components are loaded on the page.
-Once the script is included, only `window.oovvuuRuntime();` is called to trigger Oovvuu to look for new Video data on the page.
+The public script path for Oovvuu is added only once, even if multiple Components are loaded on the page.
+After the script is included, only `window.oovvuuRuntime();` is called to trigger Oovvuu to look for new Video data on the page.

 ## How to use
 Add this Component as a dependency in `package.json` with the newest version.
 Then import and use the Component as displayed in the following example: